blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/ags/02-working-with-columns.md

 edited: "2024-10-09"
 ---

 Now that you are authenticated, (if not, follow the document [Authenticating to the LTI Subsystems](../01-authenticating-to-ags.md) to complete the authentication), we can start working with the column itself.
-The endpoint that will be used will vary depending of whether you want to perform actions on a single column or multiple.
+The endpoint that will be used will vary depending on whether you want to perform actions on a single column or multiple.

 ## Before we start